mozilla/socorro-docs/docs/unittesting.rst

 How to configure your test environment
 --------------------------------------

-* You must have a working postgresql installation see :ref:`requirements-chapter` for version.
+* You must have a working postgresql installation see :ref:`installation-chapter` for version.
 It need not be locally hosted, though if not, please be careful about username and password for the test user.
 Also be careful not to step on a working database: The test cleanup code drops tables.